LuanKuhlmann/ReacJS-Food-Order/README.md

 # reacjjs-food-order
 React js food order dummy project

-The focus was learning how to integrate with the backend
+The focus was learning how to integrate with backend